andrew/ultimate-awesome/README.md

 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
 - [awesome-dehazing](https://github.com/youngguncho/awesome-dehazing) - A curated list of awesome dehazing papers.
+- [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
 - [awesome-functional-studies](https://github.com/lambda-study-group/awesome-functional-studies) - A curated list of functional programming resources to study the fp paradigm.
+- [awesome-regex](https://github.com/slevithan/awesome-regex) - A curated collection of awesome regex tools, tutorials, libraries, etc.
 - [awesome-cybersec](https://github.com/theredditbandit/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.